 By Gem Latimer | April 26 2018

 But what might be straightforward — even routine — to me will be a minefield for lots of other people.
-At least, that’s what Eleni’s face was telling me when we caught up last week.
 Reviewing a HubSpot portal is one great example.

-So in the spirit of sharing perspectives, I’d like to reveal the process I follow when carrying out a HubSpot portal audit for one of our clients.
+So in the spirit of sharing, I’ve revealed the process I follow when carrying out a HubSpot portal audit for our clients.
 Hopefully it’ll open your eyes to some tried-and-tested techniques — and help you to get more out of this awesome platform along the way.

-Let’s take a few moments to understand why you should be setting time aside in your hectic schedule to do a HubSpot portal audit before we dive into the how.
+Before we dive in, it's worth taking a minute to understand why you should be setting time aside in your hectic schedule to do a HubSpot portal audit.

 This is the central nervous system of your marketing.
 It’s the network of data that ties everything together and helps you to see the big picture.
 If you and your team are focusing solely on the day-to-day tactics like blogging, emailing and social media to meet your goals, you could be missing out on important warning signals.

-This isn’t even considering the fact that an Inbound approach to marketing involves a lot of work — roughly 100 hours per month, to be specific.
-Churning out a blog post every week and sending the odd email will not give you an automatic deluge of leads - this takes investment, time, and most importantly it takes iteration.
+This isn’t even considering the fact that an inbound marketing approach involves a lot of work — around 100 hours per month.
+Churning out a blog post every week and sending the odd email won't give you an automatic deluge of leads.
+You're playing the long-game here.

-The signals for what you need to be doing to improve your results are all there, you just need to know where to look.
+In your HubSpot portal, you'll find all the signals you need to improve your results — you just need to know where to look.

 Before you get started on reviewing your HubSpot portal it’s important to go over your goals.
 Know them inside out, so that when you go into HubSpot, you can relate what you’re seeing to that overarching goal and see any gaps.